JoonHyeok-hozy-Kim/upenn_mcit/ajiv.md

   - I want to go to Maryland.
 - (While these regions are my top choices,
 - I am also opened to opportunities in )[(TOP)](#list-of-contents)

+# Sellersville
+- I've done some research on Sellersville,
+  - and I like its peaceful atmosphere and beautiful surroundings.
+- It seems like a wonderful place to live and work.

 # 13)메릴랜드-계약기간
 - A 24-month contract is okay with me because